 REPORT CARDS are sent out at the end of each semester.

-In grading the work of students a literal system equivalent in honor points is used; as follows:
+In grading the work of students during the years previous to September 1, 1957, the following honor points were assigned to the various grades:

 LQUIVALENT

 MARK INTERPRETATION HONOR POINTS

 Α Exceptional.
 3

 в Good or very good.
 2

 С Graduation average.
 1

-$\mathbf{D}$ Unsatisfactory; just passable 0
+D Unsatisfactory; just passable 0

-$\mathbf{E}$ Condition, which may be removed by re-examination.
+\mathbf{E} Condition, which may be

+removed by re-examination.
 Minus 1

-$\mathbf{F}$ Failure.
+F Failure.
 No re-examination.
 Minus 2

 I Work not completed.

-$\mathbf{x}$ Absent from examination
+x Absent from examination

 NR No report.